 I’m not exaggerating when I say that I whipped through his book in a weekend and then couldn’t wait to tell the world about it.
-His book actually made me realize “Hey, if he can do it on a teacher’s salary, my husband and I can do it as two self-employed people.”
-We’re still young, we’ve moved our investments over from actively managed mutual funds to low-fee ETFs, and we’re making a very conscious effort to curb our spending and living a frugal lifestyle.
+His book actually made me realize “Hey if he can do it on a teacher’s salary, my husband and I can do it as two self-employed people.”
+We’re still young, we’ve moved our investments over from actively managed mutual funds to low-fee ETFs, and we’re making a very conscious effort to curb our spending and live a frugal lifestyle.

-I’m not exactly sure if we’ll be able to attain millionaire status like Andrew did at 38 (that’s only 8 years away), but you never know!
+I’m not exactly sure if we’ll be able to attain millionaire status as Andrew did at 38 (that’s only 8 years away), but you never know!
 I’ll just be happy if we can achieve that in our late 40s or 50s, and I’m excited to put Andrew’s tips into practice to help us get there.

-Also, in case you’re scratching your head about the giraffe photo I mentioned at the end of the episode, when I was emailing Andrew to set a date to chat for the podcast, he was travelling around Kenya.
+Also, in case you’re scratching your head about the giraffe photo I mentioned at the end of the episode when I was emailing Andrew to set a date to chat for the podcast, he was traveling around Kenya.
 Because he’s awesome, he shared this really cute photo of himself getting headbutted by a giraffe and I literally laughed out loud when I got it.
 So there you go!

 Watch my Book Club Video Interview with Andrew

 To join my book club, click here for details.

 - Millionaire Teacher: The Nine Rules of Wealth You Should Have Learned in School

 - The Global Expatriate’s Guide To Investing – From Millionaire Teacher to Millionaire Expat